What Do All Organic Compounds Contain The Element

 The scientific foundation for carbon's central role in organic compounds lies in its electronic configuration.
 Carbon has four valence electrons, allowing it to form four covalent bonds.
 This tetravalency enables carbon to create a wide array of molecular structures, including straight chains, branched chains, rings, and complex three-dimensional arrangements.
 These structures serve as the foundation for the incredible diversity of organic molecules.

 The history of understanding carbon's role in organic compounds is intertwined with the development of organic chemistry itself.
 Initially, it was believed that organic compounds could only be produced by living organisms through a "vital force".
-However, in 1828, Friedrich Wöhler synthesized urea, an organic compound, from inorganic materials.
-This groundbreaking experiment shattered the vitalism theory and paved the way for the modern understanding of organic chemistry.
+That said, in 1828, Friedrich Wöhler synthesized urea, an organic compound, from inorganic materials.
+This impactful experiment shattered the vitalism theory and paved the way for the modern understanding of organic chemistry.
 Wöhler's experiment demonstrated that organic compounds could be synthesized in the laboratory, without the need for any life force.

 Trends and Latest Developments